ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 int rotaryPin = A0;    // select the input pin for the rotary int ledPin = 4;      // select the pin for the LED
 ```
+**Description:**

+You may find that we define rotatePin and ledPin in different ways.
+This is because Rotary Potentiometer generates an analog signal, and the LED is controlled by a digital signal.

 To **define for Analog Pin**, use A + the number of the Pin (For Example here `A0`).